This guide has been updated for Fellowship’s Season 3.

 - Focused Wrath

 - Groups 3+: Hammer Storm x2.
-Single Target: Skull Crusher x2.
+Single Target: Skull Crusher x4.

 - Additional Hammer Storm/Skull Crusher if above 50 Fury.

 Use your Fury spenders until you are below the threshold required to cast it.
-Avoid casting Hammer Storm when you’re below 50 Fury as you will lose out on the final spin.
-Losing your final spin is a huge loss in DPS.
+Avoid using other abilities while you’re channeling Hammer Storm to reduce DPS loss as any ability will cancel the channel.

 If the enemies are still alive, cycle back to the beginning of the Builder Rotation.